MCom or MBA: Which is Better After Graduation in Commerce?

 Also Read: MCom Courses

-The Master of Business Administration (MBA) is a globally recognised postgraduate program which focuses on leadership, managerial, and business skills.
+The Master of Business Administration is a recognised postgraduate program which focuses on leadership, managerial, and business skills.
 The program is designs to provide candidates advance training in areas like operations, finance, HR, and marketing.
-It is one of the most demanded courses among students and employers.
+It is one of the most popular courses among students and employers.
 This program is offered in various specialisations.
-This degree is well known for its commendable return on investment with high salaries and more career opportunities.
+This degree is well known for its ROI with high salaries and more career opportunities.

 To pursue this course, candidates generally require a good score in top national entrance examinations like CAT, XAT, MAT, NMAT and so forth.
 Candidates are required to check the university-wise criteria for admissions.
 The fees for the MBA program is comparatively higher than other PG programs.
 The fee usually ranges between INR 5 lakh to INR 30 lakhs in top B-schools.